JuliaLang/julia/README.windows.md

 # General Information for Windows

-This file describes how to install or build and use Julia on Windows.
+This file describes how to install, or build, and use Julia on Windows.
-For more information about Julia, please see the [main README](https://github.com/JuliaLang/julia/blob/master/README.md)
+For more general information about Julia, please see the [main README](https://github.com/JuliaLang/julia/blob/master/README.md) or the [documentation](http://docs.julialang.org/).

 # Unicode font support

 The built-in Windows fonts have rather poor coverage of the Unicode character space.
-The free `DejaVu Sans Mono` font can be used as a replacement font in the Windows console.
+The free [`DejaVu Sans Mono`](http://dejavu-fonts.org/) font can be used as a replacement font in the Windows console.
 Since Windows 2000, simply downloading the font and installing it is insufficient, since Windows keeps a list of approved fonts in the registry.

 Instructions for adding fonts to the terminal are available at:
 [http://support.microsoft.com/default.aspx?scid=kb;EN-US;Q247815](http://support.microsoft.com/default.aspx?scid=kb;EN-US;Q247815)

-Additionally, rather than sticking with the default command prompt, you may want to use a different terminal emulator program, such as [`Conemu`](https://code.google.com/p/conemu-maximus5/) or [`Mintty`](https://code.google.com/p/mintty/) (note that running Julia on Mintty needs a copy of `stty.exe` in your `%PATH%` to work properly).
-Alternatively, you may prefer the features of a more full-function IDE, such as [`LightTable`](https://github.com/one-more-minute/Jupiter-LT), [`Sublime-IJulia`](https://github.com/quinnj/Sublime-IJulia), or [`IJulia`](https://github.com/JuliaLang/IJulia.jl).
+Additionally, rather than sticking with the default command prompt, you may want to use a different terminal emulator program, such as [`Conemu`](https://code.google.com/p/conemu-maximus5/) or [`Mintty`](https://code.google.com/p/mintty/)
+(note that running Julia on Mintty needs a copy of `stty.exe` in your `%PATH%` to work properly).
+Alternatively, you may prefer the features of a more full-function IDE, such as [`LightTable`](https://github.com/one-more-minute/Jupiter-LT), [`Sublime-IJulia`](https://github.com/quinnj/Sublime-IJulia), [`IJulia`](https://github.com/JuliaLang/IJulia.jl), or [`Julia Studio`](http://forio.com/labs/julia-studio/).

 # Binary distribution

-Julia runs on Windows XP SP2 or later (including Windows Vista, Windows 7, and Windows 8).
+Julia runs on Windows XP-SP2 and later (including Windows Vista, Windows 7, and Windows 8).
 Both the 32-bit and 64-bit versions are supported.
-The 32-bit i686 binary will run on either 32-bit and 64-bit operating systems.
-The 64-bit x86_64 binary will only run on 64-bit Windows.
+The 32-bit (i686) binary will run on either a 32-bit and 64-bit operating system.
+The 64-bit (x86_64) binary will only run on 64-bit Windows and will otherwise refuse to launch.

 1. Download and install [7-Zip](http://www.7-zip.org/download.html).
 Install the full program, not just the command line version.